 Stress management invokes the use of techniques to manage stress, with the full awareness that you cannot lead a stress free life in the modern world and run to the mountains.
 Hence the first step in stress management is the acceptance that there will be factors that push your limits and introduce stress levels in your day to day life.
 Now, once that is accepted, you can proceed to manage it.
 Management of stress involves first of all finding the source of the stress and addressing the source rather than the result which is the stress.
 For example, because there is a tight deadline for you to meet for some project at work, you may get stressed; in this case, the source of stress is the deadline at work; you need to manage your resources, time, people, etc to ensure that you will meet this deadline and you would have managed the stress effectively.

 Another example here; let's say you are in the process of buying a house and your finances are really not in great shape to purchase this house; you are getting stressed all over.
 In this case, you need to identify that purchasing the house is not the source of stress, rather it is your bad financial management that is the culprit; you have one of two choices, you can face the reality and back off buying this property until you get all your financial ducks in a row or you can opt to buy a lesser valued home.
-The house project may suffer, but you would have mitigated the stress from buying the house when your finances are terrible.
+The house project may suffer, but you would have mitigated the stress of buying the house when your finances are terrible.
 As you can see from these two examples, addressing the source of the stress many times involves being completely honest with yourself and facing reality the way it is instead of hiding behind the curtain of imaginary bliss.